Haematuria (blood in urine) is a common reason for “Red Urine” in patients with Kidney and Urinary tract diseases.

 Hence, conditions that arise along these parts namely the Renal pelvis, Ureters, Urinary bladder, prostate (in males) or the Urethra, that cause bleeding into urine show RBCs of normal shape & size in Urine.

-To read the list of such causes please refer to Point no. 2 of the “Table enlisting conditions associated with Haematuria.”
+To read the list of such causes please refer to the “Table enlisting conditions associated with Haematuria.”

 DYSMORPHIC RED BLOOD CELLS IN URINE